HIP53945 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD308149.

 More details on star alternative names can be found at Star Names .

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
 The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For XY Carinae, the location is 11h 02m 16.07 and -64d15` 46.5 .
+For XY Carinae, the location is 11h 02m 16.07 and -64° 15` 46.5 .

 XY Carinae has an apparent magnitude of 9.49 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.